Skip to main content

 5. Wrong water ratio - Too much dilutes flavor; too little makes it bitter

-6. Stirring instead of whisking - You need that rapid back-and-forth motion
+6. Stirring instead of whisking - We need that rapid back-and-forth motion

-7. Using tap water - Chlorine and minerals affect taste; use filtered water
+7. Using tap water - Chlorine and minerals affect taste; we always use filtered water

 Troubleshooting Guide